smp4/cookiecutter-poetry-pypackage/README.md

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for a Python package using Poetry, MkDocs-Material and (optional) layout for data processing.

+This template is a work in progress.
+Please create an issue if you find something that doesn't work!

 ## Features

 Main features include: